 2 “This month shall be your beginning of months; it shall be the first month of the year to you.”

-We might expect that if the year begins in the spring, then the earlier rains would come in the spring (with the beginning of the year).
+We might expect that if the year begins at the start of the growing season, then the earlier rains would come at the start of the growing season.
 However, Yoel (Joel) 2:23 tells us that it is the latter rains which come in the first month.

 Yoel (Joel) 2:23